JustinRhodes14/StockBot/README.md

 # About Stockly

 I started working on Stockly as a way to learn more about Python, as well as to experiment more with retrieving data, and turning it into something more meaningful for a user.
-My technical stack involved Python, Bokeh, Pandas, Finnhub's API (Stock data library), and Discord's API.
+Another motivation for this project was for me to learn more about the stock market, and provide a useful tool to myself and my friends as we get more involved with investing.
+My technical stack consisted of Python, Bokeh, Pandas, Finnhub's API (Stock data library), and Discord's API.
 Currently there are only 3 commands, however as of now, I plan on adding three more commands.
 Once I finish the bot I plan on deploying it to a server so me and my friends can always use it even when I'm not running it on my own computer.

 # General
 Currently there are three commands, I will add more to the list as I work on this project more.
 The commands are listed below with a description;